jonashackt/ansible-windows-docker-springboot/README.md

 ```

+Also a good resource: https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-server

+Worth a look: [Powershell tools for docker](https://github.com/artisticcheese/artisticcheesecontainer/wiki) - didn´t try, but maybe interesting for some scenarios

 ## Craft a Windows-ready ansible playbook

 I did that step already for you :) So let´s run our the playbook restexample-windows.yml: